Fall is the time for pomegranate and mango

 It’s that wonderful time of year where some of my most favorite fruits and vegetables are currently in season.
-I was recently at our local grocery store and found pomegranates, mangoes, and fresh cranberries all available at sale prices.
+I was recently at our local grocery store and found fresh cranberries, pomegranate and mango, all available at sale prices.
 I was a little taken aback…I certainly didn’t expect mangoes and cranberries available at the same time.

 Basically, before you make the salad you need to actually massage the kale.
 You see, in the growing process the kale gets really stressed.
 It’s a hard job growing all that leafy, calcium filled goodness.
 When I was done preparing the kale, it was the most relaxed kale around.
 Then it went into the fridge to chill – I mean, it just had a massage…I didn’t want to stress it out further!

-After seeing the mango’s and pomegranates in the store, and getting my kale therapy instructions, I knew a fabulous Fall Kale Pomegranate & Mango Salad was in order.
+After seeing the mango’s and pomegranates in the store, and getting my kale therapy instructions, I knew a fabulous Kale Pomegranate and Mango Salad was in order.
 This is a relatively simple salad to make with just a few ingredients.
 You can make your own Honey Pomegranate dressing, or I recommend using a ready made outstanding Brianna’s Blush Wine or Ken’s Lite Raspberry Walnut Vinaigrette.

 Oh, and as a PSA, it’s not a good idea to feed your guinea pig kale every day.
 Why?
 There is too much calcium in the kale.
 Once in awhile a little is ok, but not every day.
 OK?
 Good.Print

 - 10 ounces fresh, cut kale

 - 2 ripe mangoes, peeled and diced

 - 2 pomegranates, arils removed

 - 1/4 cup honey